GLIMS-RGI/rgi_user_guide/docs/03_data_decription.md

 : RGI glacier outlines as a shapefile (with accompanying `.dbf`, `.prj`, `.cpg` and `.shx` files).

 `RGI2000-v7.0-G-01_alaska-attributes.csv`
-: glacier attributes in a `.csv` file.
+: Glacier attributes in a `.csv` file.
 The attributes are strictly the same as those encountered in the shapefile.
 This file allows users to read glacier attributes without reading the entire shapefile.

 `RGI2000-v7.0-G-01_alaska-attributes_metadata.json`
-: information about the attributes: full name, description, units, etc.
+: Information about the attributes: full name, description, units, etc.

 `RGI2000-v7.0-G-01_alaska-submission_info.csv`
-: information about the data providers ordered by submission id.
+: Information about the data providers ordered by submission id.
 Each glacier outline can be attributed to a specific submission via the `subm_id` attribute.

 `RGI2000-v7.0-G-01_alaska-submission_info_metadata.json`
-: information about the attributes in the submission info file: full name, description, units, etc.
+: Information about the attributes in the submission info file: full name, description, units, etc.

 `RGI2000-v7.0-G-01_alaska-rgi6_links.csv`
-: a list of overlapping outline pairs between RGI 7.0 and RGI 6.0 describing 1:1, 1:n, n:1 or n:n relationships as well as the overlapping area between them.
+: A list of overlapping outline pairs between RGI 7.0 and RGI 6.0 describing 1:1, 1:n, n:1 or n:n relationships as well as the overlapping area between them.
 For example, a perfect match between an RGI 7.0 and RGI 6.0 outline results in a 1:1 relation with 100% area match in both.
 If a single RGI 6.0 outline was divided into two glaciers for RGI 7.0, a 2:1 relationship (a cluster) would result with two lines in the table with twice 50% area match in RGI 6.0 and twice 100% match in RGI 7.0.
 In more complex cases the matches are not always perfect and the relationships less straightforward, for example when an outline was remapped.

 `RGI2000-v7.0-G-01_alaska-hypsometry.csv`
-: the hypsometry table for each glacier, preceded by copies of the glacier’s `rgi_id` and `area_km2`, is a comma-separated series of elevation-band areas in the form of integer thousandths of the glacier's total area in km² (`area_km2`).
+: The hypsometry table for each glacier, preceded by copies of the glacier’s `rgi_id` and `area_km2`, is a comma-separated series of elevation-band areas in the form of integer thousandths of the glacier's total area in km² (`area_km2`).
 The sum of the elevation-band areas is constrained to be 1000.
 This means that an elevation band’s value divided by 10 represents the elevation band’s area as a percentage of total glacier area.
 The elevation bands are all 50 m in height and their central elevations are listed in the file header record.
 Within each hypsometry file the elevation bands extend from the lowest glacierized elevation up to the highest glacierized elevation band of the first-order region.

 For more information on this product and its attributes, see [](data_fields/glacier_product.md).